Cray-HPE/docs-csm/troubleshooting/known_issues/ncn_resource_checks.md

   - The `hmn-discovery` and `cray-dns-unbound-manager` cronjob pods may be in a `NotReady` state.
 This is expected because these pods are periodically started and often can be caught in intermediate states.

+  - If some `*postgresql-db-backup` cronjob pods are in `Error` state, they can be ignored if the most recent pod `Completed`.
+    The `Error` pods are cleaned up over time but are left to troubleshoot issues in the case that all retries for the `postgresql-db-backup` job fail.